pegasystems/pega-helm-charts/charts/pega/PersistingGarbageCollectionLogsAndHeapDumps.md

 Include the following configuration snippet for each tier in `values.yaml` file.

 Please note that the heap dumps are stored in a predefined location `/heapdumps`.
-Use the same location as mount path in your `values.yaml`.
+Use the same location as the mount path in your `values.yaml`.

 ```yaml
 tier: